Jimmie Hall

-Jimmie Randolph Hall (born March 7, 1938) is a former Major League Baseball outfielder and left-handed batter who played eight seasons in the big leagues.
+Jimmie Randolph Hall (born March 17, 1938) is an American former Major League Baseball outfielder and left-handed batter who played eight seasons in the big leagues.
 A two-time All-Star, Hall made his debut with the Minnesota Twins (1963–66), followed by stints with the California Angels (1967–68), Cleveland Indians (1968–69), New York Yankees (1969), Chicago Cubs (1969–70) and Atlanta Braves (1970).

+Early life

+Hall was born on March 17, 1938, in Mount Holly, North Carolina.
+At six years old, he was doing farmwork behind a plough.
+He was a star baseball player at Belmont High School, and in American Legion baseball under coach Lawrence "Crash" Davis.
+In 1954, his American Legion team was runner up in the American Legion World Series.
+His father, James Hall, convinced Hall to pursue a baseball career.

 Baseball career

 Minor league

-After attending Belmont High School and playing baseball, Hall was signed as an amateur free agent by the Washington Senators on June 21, 1956 following his high school graduation.
-After signing, Hall was assigned to the Superior Senators in the D-level Nebraska State League where he made an immediate impression-hitting .385 with 15 home runs, 6 triples, and 11 doubles in only 58 games.
+Hall was signed as an amateur free agent by the Washington Senators on June 21, 1956 following his high school graduation, who had outbid the Baltimore Orioles, Chicago Cubs, Cleveland Indians, New York Yankees, and Pittsburgh Pirates for Hall's services.
+After signing, Hall was assigned to the Superior Senators in the Class D Nebraska State League where he made an immediate impression-hitting .385 with 15 home runs, 6 triples, and 11 doubles in only 58 games.
 However, he would fail to build on, or even equal, this level of production at the plate and would languish for the next six full seasons in the minors before seeing the major leagues.

-Promoted to the Kinston Eagles in the B-level Carolina League in 1957 on the strength of his debut season, Hall would regress in his sophomore season and only hit .233 with 6 home runs in 133 games.
+Promoted to the Kinston Eagles in the Class B Carolina League in 1957 on the strength of his debut season, Hall would regress in his sophomore season and only hit .233 with 6 home runs in 133 games.
 Forced to repeat the same level in 1958, Hall regained some of his power stroke, belting 17 home runs and 14 doubles to go along with a .267 batting average in 75 games for the Fox Cities Foxes in the Illinois–Indiana–Iowa League before being promoted to Single-A Charlotte Hornets in the South Atlantic League for the final 9 games of their season.